g4b1nagy/helpful-site/README.md

 helpful-site is a static site generator written on top of [click](http://click.pocoo.org/), [Jinja2](http://jinja.pocoo.org/) and [Crammit](https://github.com/rspivak/crammit).
-It aims to provide a friendly interface for building web pages from text files and minifying CSS and JS.
+It aims to provide a friendly interface for building web pages from markdown files and minifying CSS and JS.
 Customizable template system and static web server included.

 ### How does it work? ###